demharters/dtc-expTechniques-nanopore/exercise.md

 ## Alignment

+##### Reference Sequences
+An alignment requires one ore more reference sequences.
+We provided some relevant references for you under /datasets/refSequences.

+For **plasmid alignments** use 'allRef.fasta'.
+This file contains reference sequences for genes gacS, GFP, penicillin amidase and a gentamycin resistance gene and the plasmid backbones pUC18 and pME6010.
+The alignment software will attempt to align your reads against all those sequences.
+At the end of this exercise you should know which of these genes and plasmids are present and whether there are any insertions, deletions or other mutations.
+For the **genomic samples** use the file 'p_fluorescens.fasta'.
 Before we continue with the alignments copy the provided directory of reference files under /datasets into /tmp/nanoporeData:
 ```
 cd /tmp/nanoporeData